drabhikroy/Courses/content/en/work/cv-pdf.md

 <div class="concise">

-- <b>Applied Advanced Research Methods</b>.
-Utilized statistical, machine learning, and qualitative analysis tools to interpret data, generated insights that advanced knowledge and informed evaluation outcomes.
-- <b>Communicated Results</b>.
-Developed and presented findings, methodologies, and implications to stakeholders and other interdisciplinary groups.
-- <b>Conducted Data Analysis</b>.
-Applied statistical, machine learning, and qualitative analysis tools to interpret data, generated findings that advanced knowledge and supported evaluation outcomes.
+- Used statistical, machine learning, and qualitative approaches to analyze raw data and generate meaningful evaluation findings.
-- <b>Created Accessible Data Visualizations</b>.
-Designed accessible visualizations with thoughtful consideration of diverse abilities, including colorblindness, to effectively communicate research findings to diverse groups.
-- <b>Developing Competitive Research Proposals</b>.
-Authored grant proposals by establishing research objectives, designing methodologies, and outlining timelines to secure external funding.
+- Prepared grant proposals outlining objectives, study designs, budgets, and timelines for external‑funding submissions.
-- <b>Engaged in Stakeholder Collaboration</b>.
-Partnered with external collaborators using a participatory approach to align research findings with practical applications and guided policy development.
-- <b>Led Research and Evaluation Projects</b>.
-Directed research and evaluation projects, met project goals, managed budgets, and adhered to timelines.
+- Presented methods, results, and practical implications to stakeholders through slide decks, briefs, and small‑group discussions.
+- Produced color‑safe charts, dashboards, and infographics that remained readable for viewers with diverse visual abilities.
+- Monitored budgets, schedules, and task lists to keep projects within scope and on time.
+- Collaborated with external partners in participatory sessions, translating evidence into program guidance and policy draft language.

 </div>